 Begin identifying teachers for letters of recommendation.
 Many scholarships and some schools also require letters of recommendation from your counselor.
-Be sure to fill out a ‘Personal Data Form’ before requesting your letters.
+Be sure to fill out a ‘Letter of Recommendation Profile’ before requesting your letters.

 Begin checking out college applications on line.
 UC app opened in August!
 Check it out HERE